-Remove the box containing the firefront, and the bags containing the ceramic components.
+Remove the box containing the cast front fret, and the bags containing the coals.
 Remove the cardboard packing pieces, and any other bags or boxes containing fittings or other parts.
 When all loose parts have been removed, the outer sleeve may be lifted off to reveal the appliance.
 Check that the components supplied correlate with the component checklist given in section 7.1.
-Please dispose of all the packaging materials at your local recycling centre.
+Please dispose of all the packaging materials at you local recycling centre.